Wrongful dismissal in the United Kingdom: Benefits

 Share options will often be excluded by small print.

 Bonuses

-To avoid arguments about whether these would have been earned, it may make sense to compromise by paying the usual sort of overtime or bonus the employee would have gotten if working.
-Courts are astute to employers trying to wriggle out of paying commission with arguments like "it was not triggered because we dismissed him before pay day".
+To avoid arguments about whether bonuses would have been earned, it may make sense to compromise by paying the usual sort of overtime or bonus the employee would have gotten if working.
+Courts are astute to employers trying to avoid paying commission due to contrived circumstances such as having dismissed an employee before pay day.
 The employer is under a duty to act in good faith, not to exercise discretion spitefully or in bad faith and not to act perversely, irrationally or capriciously.

 Deductions

 The deductions that can be made from compensation are: